 What are Single Family Rentals (SFR)?

-SFR – or single family rentals – are freestanding houses purchased by investors and rented to tenants, normally on a 12-month lease.
-Up until a few years ago, single family rental homes were mainly owned by mom-and-pop investors who purchased a house to rent in the same neighborhood or city where they lived.
+SFR – or single-family rentals – are freestanding houses purchased by investors and rented to tenants, normally on a 12-month lease.
+Up until a few years ago, single-family rental homes were mainly owned by mom-and-pop investors.
+Those who purchased a house to rent in the same neighborhood or city where they lived.

-Many online platforms offer turnkey single family rental homes for sale already occupied by tenants, providing the investor-buyer with immediate cash flow the day escrow closes.
+Many online platforms offer turnkey single-family rental homes for sale already occupied by tenants.
+This provides the investor-buyer with immediate cash flow the day escrow closes.

-Buying single family rental property helps investors diversify investment portfolios and generate passive income.
-Roofstock has completed over $4 billion in transactions in less than four years, while Norad is offering investors passive income with short-term notes with 12% to 20% interest.
+Buying single-family rental property helps investors diversify investment portfolios and generate passive income.
+Roofstock has completed over $4 billion in transactions in less than four years.
+Whereas Norad is offering investors passive income with short-term notes with 12% to 20% interest.

 Both marketplaces are ideal for passive income investors who live in high-cost-of-living areas such as San Francisco and New York to invest in real estate remotely in relatively more affordable housing markets where prices are lower and yields are potentially higher.

-According to Arbor, interest and investment in the single-family rental (SFR) housing sector was huge last year, even in the midst of a pandemic, with everyone from small-scale local investors to large-scale investment managers exploring investment avenues and opportunities.
+According to Arbor, interest and investment in the single-family rental (SFR) housing sector was huge last year.
+Even in the midst of a pandemic.
+Everyone from small-scale local investors to large-scale investment managers exploring investment avenues and opportunities.

 Are you considering adding single family or multifamily rentals to your investment portfolio?
 Learn more about Smartland and our real estate investment opportunities.